 The free family fun day will celebrate the history of the Black Country.
-We are working with local Community groups and the event will feature child-centred activities like face-painting, as well trade union stalls explaining what we do and recruiting members.
-We are keen to get as many union stalls as possible and would welcome your union.
+We are working with local Community groups and the event will feature child-centred activities, as well trade union stalls explaining what we do and recruiting members.

 Wednesfield councillor Greg Brackenridge welcomed the new festival, saying “It’s high time we had something of our own in Wednesfield, and I am delighted that Wodenstock has chosen to set up here.
 I’m really looking forward to a fun day out.
 As a resident and as a councillor, I will be doing all I can to make this inaugural event a great success.”